aws-amplify/docs/docs/lib/graphqlapi/fragments/js/cancel-request.md

 ## CANCEL API requests

-You may cancel any query or mutation requests made through API category by keeping a reference to the promise returned.
+You may cancel any query or mutation request made through API category by keeping a reference to the promise returned.

 ```javascript
 const promise = API.graphql(graphqlOperation(...));